 Bumble Bees

 There are over 250 bumble bee species in the world, and most are fuzzy and large.
-The most common bumble bee in North America has black and white stripes and stubby wings, and they grow to just a little over 1 inch in length.
+The most common bumble bee in North America has black and white stripes and stubby wings, and it grows to just a little over 1 inch in length.
 They typically build their nests close to the ground, like under piles of wood and compost piles.
-Sometimes they’ll even build nests below ground in abandoned rodent tunnels.
+The ground bee species even builds nests below ground in abandoned rodent tunnels.
 Most bumble bee hives typically have several hundred individual bees.

 The males do not have stingers, while females do.
 However, they only sting if they are provoked.
 Unlike honey bees, whose stingers come off after an attack, bumble bees can sting multiple times and do not lose their stinger.